 One of the most effective ways to change an organisation is to get the right mix of support and commitment from the top, and the right energy to change from the bottom up.
 But it’s crucial that there are high management support and the will to reflect the change in the organisational structures.

-“Siloed traditional organizational structures and reward systems are the biggest barriers for the change to happen in my point of view and prevent collaboration.”
+“Siloed traditional organisational structures and reward systems are the biggest barriers for the change to happen in my point of view and prevent collaboration.”

 A way to change that could be adjusting the way that integrated teams are being rewarded to facilitate and encourage change.
 Are we rewarding people for working collaboratively or are we rewarding people to work for their own KPIs and success of their own siloed kingdoms?